efunneko/jayesstee/docs/index.md

 * Object Oriented

-  More integrated with the data used to generate the HTML and CSS
+  Integrates closely with data models to allow for dynamic rendering

 #### Functional Method